mux-world/muxlp-tranches-protocol/README.md

-# mux-leverage-protocol
+# muxlp-tranches-protocol

-> This project is stil under development.
+> This project is still under development.
 Use it at your own risk!

 ## Overview

-Mux Leverage Protocol is a protocol for creating tranche tokens to boost rewards from MUX staking protocols.
+MUXLP Tranches Protocol is a protocol for creating tranche tokens to boost rewards from MUX staking protocols.

-The core principle of Mux Leverage Protocol revolves around two distinct user groups: providers of stablecoins and borrowers who utilize these stablecoins to acquire MLP tokens.
+The core principle of MUXLP Tranches Protocol revolves around two distinct user groups: providers of stablecoins and borrowers who utilize these stablecoins to acquire MLP tokens.
 Through this process, users can maximize their potential returns.

 The protocol is designed to be used with the MUX protocol, but can be used with any ERC20 token.